-Dr. Muscarella is an independent safety expert who advises hospitals, manufacturers, and consumers about medical errors, the safety of medical devices, and how to prevent infections in healthcare facilities, among other topics.
+Dr. Muscarella is an independent safety expert who advises hospitals, manufacturers and others, including the public, about medical errors, the safety of medical devices, and the causes of infections in healthcare facilities, among other topics.

 His knowledge and expertise in hospital safety are internationally recognized.